-So here is the scoop, before we became Vegans, we hatched close to a 1000 turkeys a year that found their way to someone’s dinner table until we woke up to the fact it was wrong.
-Just telling myself, it’s a necessary evil, didn’t work anymore.
-Even with raising them organically and ethically, I still couldn’t eat my own turkeys.
+So here is the scoop, everything for me began when I formed a bond with a sweet and demanding little goat named Spearmint.
+Because before we became Vegans, we hatched a couple of thousand turkey poults that found their way on to someone’s dinner table and we were taking our goat’s kids away to sell them.
+All this for profit until we woke up that we were selling our souls and just telling ourselves, it’s a necessary evil, didn’t work anymore.
+Even with raising the turkeys organically and ethically, I still couldn’t eat them.
 Plus it was having a emotional toll on me, so we decided to find forever homes for the adult turkeys that didn’t include someone’s dinner table, where they could retire and enjoy life.
 The next step we took was retiring our goats.
 So they could also enjoy life without the stress of being pregnant or having their kids taken away to be sold.
-The difference would be that, I was now aware of the amount of negative stress that it would cause any of our goats if were rehomed or separated from their barn buddies.
+The difference would be that, I was now aware of the amount of negative stress that it would cause any of our goats if they were rehomed or separated from their barn buddies.
 So I decided they would all be enjoying the rest of their lives with their buddies and us.

-If your still on the fence about Going Vegan or just want to add more plant base to your diet.
-Here are 5 links below of some good resources on plant based diets with vegan and health topics.
+If your still on the fence about Going Vegan or just interested in adding more plant base foods to your diet, here are some links below of good resources on plant based diets and the health benefits.
+Plus current vegan topics.